AlexHuang21/Battleship/README.md

 # Battleship.java
-2-player game where each player selects locations for their own ship and tries to sink their opponent's boat Implemented using Scanners, 2D Arrays, conditionals, and for-loops
+2-player game where each player selects locations for their own ship and tries to sink their opponent's ships Implemented using Scanners, 2D Arrays, conditionals, and for-loops